OpenMixup: Open Mixup Toolbox and Benchmark for Visual Representation Learning: OpenMixup

 We provide detailed descriptions of the 12 open-source datasets as shown in Table~\ref{tab:datasets}.
 These datasets can be classified into four categories below: \textbf{(1) Small-scale classification}: We conduct benchmarking studies on small-scale datasets to provide an accessible benchmarking reference.
 CIFAR-10/100~\citep{Krizhevsky2009Cifar} consists of 60,000 color images in 32$\times$32 resolutions.
 Tiny-ImageNet (Tiny)~\citep{Chrabaszcz2017TinyImageNet} and STL-10~\citep{icais2011stl10} are two re-scale versions of ImageNet-1K in the size of 64$\times$64 and 96$\times$96.
 FashionMNIST~\citep{Xiao2017FashionMNIST} is the advanced version of MNIST, which contains gray-scale images of clothing. \textbf{(2) Large-scale classification}: The large-scale dataset is employed to evaluate mixup algorithms against the most standardized procedure, which can also support the prevailing ViT architecture.
-ImageNet-1K (IN-1K)~\citep{Russakovsky2015ImageNetLS} is a well-known challenging dataset for image classification with 1000 classes. \textbf{(3) Fine-grained classification}: To investigate the effectiveness of mixup methods in complex inter-class relationships and long-tail scenarios, we conduct a comprehensive evaluation of fine-grained classification datasets, which can also be classified into small-scale and large-scale scenarios. (i) \textit{Small-scale scenarios}: The datasets for small-scale fine-grained evaluation scenario are CUB-200-2011 (CUB)~\citep{Wah2011TheCB} and FGVC-Aircraft (Aircraft)~\citep{Maji2013FineGrainedVC}, which contains a total of 200 wild bird species and 100 classes of airplanes. (ii) \textit{Large-scale scenarios}: The datasets for large-scale fine-grained evaluation scenarios are iNaturalist2017 (iNat2017)~\citep{cvpr2018inaturalist} and iNaturalist2018 (iNat2018)~\citep{cvpr2018inaturalist}, which contain 5,089 and 8,142 natural categories.
-Both the iNat2017 and iNat2018 own 7 major categories and are also long-tail datasets with scenic images (\textit{i.e.}, the fore-ground target is in large backgrounds). \textbf{(4) Scenic classification}: We perform the large-scale scenic classification evaluation to investigate the consistent superiority of mixup augmentations in complex non-iconic scenarios on Places205~\citep{nips2014places205}.
+ImageNet-1K (IN-1K)~\citep{Russakovsky2015ImageNetLS} is a well-known challenging dataset for image classification with 1000 classes. \textbf{(3) Fine-grained classification}: To investigate the effectiveness of mixup methods in complex inter-class relationships and long-tail scenarios, we conduct a comprehensive evaluation of fine-grained classification datasets, which can also be classified into small-scale and large-scale scenarios. (i) \textit{Small-scale scenarios}: The datasets for small-scale fine-grained evaluation scenario are CUB-200-2011 (CUB)~\citep{Wah2011CUB2011} and FGVC-Aircraft (Aircraft)~\citep{Maji2013FineGrainedVC}, which contains a total of 200 wild bird species and 100 classes of airplanes. (ii) \textit{Large-scale scenarios}: The datasets for large-scale fine-grained evaluation scenarios are iNaturalist2017 (iNat2017)~\citep{cvpr2018inaturalist} and iNaturalist2018 (iNat2018)~\citep{cvpr2018inaturalist}, which contain 5,089 and 8,142 natural categories.
+Both the iNat2017 and iNat2018 own 7 major categories and are also long-tail datasets with scenic images (\textit{i.e.}, the fore-ground target is within large backgrounds). \textbf{(4) Scenic classification}: Scenic classification evaluations are also conducted to investigate the performance of different mixup augmentation methods in complex non-iconic scenarios on Places205~\citep{nips2014places205}.